-Best Electric Violins Product Round-up
+Best Electric Violins: Product Guide

 You can of course just add a violin pickup to your acoustic violin, but when you see the Realist you see what all the fuss is about with electric violins.

 Maple body with a solid spruce top for a powerful sound with plenty of body.

 When you plug it into an amp is where the magic happens.
 The superb David Gage pickup system captures all the subtleties of the violin’s true organic sound.

 The RV4E has been designed for maximum comfort.
 No messing about with pickups, it’s all built in.

 The input jack is strategically placed so the cable goes over your shoulder (so it doesn’t interrupt your performance).
 That’s a nice touch.
 As is the volume knob, that is integrated into the treble-side rib

 If you want one of the best electric violins money can buy, this is the one.

 - Realist transducer delivers an organic and true sound

 - Can be played either electric or acoustic